mcgunit/sequencePredictor/README.md

-# Lottery Predictor
+# Lotto Predictor

-This project is a machine learning model designed to predict the most likely set of lottery numbers for the next drawing based on previous winning numbers.

-## Getting Started
+## Random Forest Regressor

+This model is located in the randomForestRegressor folder.

 To use this model, you will need to have Python installed on your computer, as well as the following libraries:

 -   pandas
 -   scikit-learn
+-   openpyxl

 To install the libraries, run the following command:

 Copy code

-`pip install pandas scikit-learn`
+`python3 -m pip install pandas scikit-learn openpyxl`

-## Usage
+### Usage

-1. Download the previous winning lottery numbers from your state's lottery website and save them in an Excel file.
+1. Download the previous winning lottery numbers and save them in an Excel file.
 2. Run the `Predictor.py` file, which will train a Random Forest Regression model on the previous winning numbers and generate a set of predicted numbers.
 3. The program will output the most likely set of numbers for the next drawing.

-## Example output
+### Example output

 ```
 01. The most likely set of numbers is: [18, 30, 33, 36, 39, 42, 14]